 It’s in your best interest to seek legal representation from a labor law attorney as soon as possible.
 An attorney can review the details of your case to determine whether or not you are entitled to overtime pay.
 Then, an attorney can help you understand your legal options.

 Taking legal action with the help of the WHD is not your only option.
 If you have been denied overtime pay, you can take legal action against your employer with the help of a labor law attorney.
 If other employees were denied overtime pay by the same employer, it may be appropriate to file a class action lawsuit instead.
 Discuss these options with your attorney to determine what’s right for you.
 Your attorney will stand by your side and fight to secure the overtime pay you deserve regardless of which option you choose.

 Have you been denied overtime pay?
 Let the experienced attorneys at Armstrong & Vaught, P.L.C. seek justice on your behalf.
 We have successfully represented countless clients in wage and hour disputes.
 Now, we’re ready to fight for you.
-Call us now at 918-582-2500, toll free at (800) 722-8880, or contact us online for a free consultation with a skilled attorney.
+Call us at (918) 582-2500 or toll-free at (800) 722-8880 or complete the simple form below for a free consultation with a skilled attorney.